spidernet-io/spiderpool/docs/usage/rdma-ib.md

         ~# ibstat mlx5_0 | grep "Link layer"
         Link layer: InfiniBand

-    Make sure that the RDMA subsystem on the host is operating in exclusive mode.
+    Make sure that the RDMA subsystem of the host is in exclusive mode.
 If not, switch to shared mode.

         ~# rdma system set netns exclusive
         ~# echo "options ib_core netns_mode=0" >> /etc/modprobe.d/ib_core.conf